TechnicalPursuit/TIBET/doc/markdown/tibet-resource.1.md

 various resources such as templates, style sheets, JSON data files, etc. The resulting files can be rolled up into build packages, significantly reducing the number of HTTP calls necessary to load application resources.

+You don't typically need to run this command yourself, the various `build` and `rollup`-related `tibet make` tasks in your project invoke this command indirectly and manage most resource-related work for you.

+One aspect of this command to be aware of is that the client-side code can only compute what it believes to be the proper resource paths when no specific paths are found.
+These computed paths are checked by the server-side CLI command for existence and filtered from the final list if the computed filename isn't found.

 In addition to building loadable versions of resources this command will maintain the `resources` `<config/>` in your application's package file.
 By